 Three CDR Reports: RTC LMPs, RTC AS prices, and SCED Binding Constraints

 QSE will build upon prior tests and begin supporting “parallel production” telemetry and entering market submissions to support RTC SCED for windows of time to observe, but not follow, non-binding RTC energy and A/S awards and dispatch.

+QSEs will have flexibility to change offers and telemetry to observe and test their RTC functionalities.

+ERCOT will provide the QSE at least 10 business days’ advance notice of intended test dates

 ERCOT will maintain scorecard of QSE participation as defined in Handbook

 Goal is for 100% of QSEs to demonstrate successful submissions and support new and existing telemetry reflective of actual production, and mitigation plans in place for any outliers.